spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 This uses setuptools if available, and falls back to distutils if not.
 In this case, you would still want to add a setuptools dependency, as it offers us more control over the installation.
-A notable exception to this rule are packages that setuptools depends on, like packaging and six.
-To avoid circular dependencies, these packages do not depend on setuptools.

 Unless specified otherwise, setuptools is usually a build-only dependency.
 That is, it is needed to install the software, but is not needed at